selcukcosan/cisco-asa-run_command/README.md

 ## Variables
 - `asa_device` variable shows which Cisco ASA device/devices will be connected.The value can be "ciscoasa1", "ciscoasa2" or "v" as per the example inventory file above.
-- `ha_type` variable shows whether to retrieve UCS backup file.
-If the value is "true", the Ansible script will take UCS backup and Master Key files and copy these files into "output" folder.
-- `asa_type` variable shows whether to retrieve the running configuration of the F5 device.
-If the value is "true", the script will copy the running configuration into "output" folder.
+- `ha_type` variable is just a tag for definition of Cisco ASA device.
+It can be "active", "standby", "standalone" etc. If you assign "any" value, the script will take any type of "ha_type"
+- `asa_type` variable is just another tag variable.
+You can define the firewall types as "vpn", "internal", "external" etc. If you assign "any" value, the script will take any type of "asa_type"

+## output Folder Example Files
--
+- ciscoasa1-2024-06-21-18-02-16-show_version.txt